 In this context, it is important to differentiate Progress notes from Psychotherapy notes.
 Do not keep these n the same folder or location in your medical records system.
 When an insurance company requests notes, Progress Notes are the only notes that are required to be sent.
 Separating the two will avoid the accidental submission and eliminate the possibility of administrative over reach.

 Moreover, most States have laws in place that are even tighter when it comes to protecting patient privacy.
 HIPAA requires specific patient permission to release psychotherapy notes – and more importantly – insurance companies cannot deny payment if the permission is withheld.
-The American Psychological Association has some excellent resources to assist you and additional details on the topic that can be found at https://www.apa.org/monitor/feb03/hipaa.
+The American Psychological Association has some to assist you and additional details on the topic that can be found at https://www.apa.org/monitor/feb03/hipaa.

 So go ahead and start SEPARATING your PROGRESS notes from your PSYCHOTHERAPY notes.
 And call us for more ways to ensure you get paid while staying compliant!